|

 it buzzes - because the longer periods of positive power reduces

+the number of AC pulses per second.
 While this analog loco is running, all DCC locos continue to

 run as if nothing else is happening to the signal.
 That's